Orthotics Clinic

 What should my child wear for Orthotics clinic appointment?

-· We recommend shorts or leggings.
-Or if they are wearing trousers, those that can be easily rolled up to allow the Physiotherapist and Orthotist to review foot posture and position.
+• We recommend shorts or leggings.
+If they are wearing trousers, these should be easy to roll up to allow the physiotherapist and orthotist to review foot posture and position.

 What to bring to my orthotics appointment?